vpidev/t-sql-styleguide/README.md

 - Each table must include a Date_Modified field, set via an update trigger

-*Why?* Record modifciation time is always useful information to have
+*Why?* Record modification time is always useful information to have

 *Why?* Using a trigger means there is no situation where the program administrator forgets to set the field values